CNN exec’s ouster rattles prominent staff at pivotal time - KTVZ

 AP Media Writer

 NEW YORK (AP) — The abrupt ouster of CNN chief executive Jeff Zucker because of a workplace relationship has left some prominent employees feeling angry and uncertain about the direction of their network at a pivotal moment.
 The company is about to undergo a corporate ownership change, launch a paid streaming service and replace its most popular on-air host at a time of slumping ratings.
 The decision to oust Zucker unleashed some raw, angry feelings at a CNN newsroom meeting on Wednesday, according to an audio recording obtained by The Associated Press.
-Company leaders tried to reassure them that Zucker’s direction from the top will be followed even without him.
+Executives tried to assure staffers that they would be following the direction Zucker had established.